unocss/unocss/docs/integrations/webpack.md

   ```
 :::

-From UnoCSS version `v0.58.1`, UnoCSS has been moved to ESM-only, and so you need to load your configuration via dynamic import:
+From UnoCSS version `v0.59.0`, UnoCSS has been moved to ESM-only, you need to load your configuration via dynamic import:

 ::: code-group
 ```ts [webpack 5]